 - The student does not meet the standard for involuntary administrative withdrawal; however, given the circumstances, a referral for a disciplinary hearing may be warranted and initiated. - The student does not meet the standard for involuntary administrative withdrawal; however, sufficient concern warrants a referral to the Counseling Center or other mental health professionals for an assessment.
 In addition, a letter of understanding indicating that future persistent or escalating behavior will result in administrative action. - The student meets the conditions for an involuntary administrative withdrawal but voluntarily withdraws from the institution.
 If future enrollment is an option, the Behavior Intervention Team outlines the conditions necessary for consideration of re-admission. - The student meets the conditions for an involuntary administrative withdrawal and a referral to the Dean of the Faculty is made.
 The Dean of the Faculty will review the referral from the Behavior Intervention Team and render a final decision.
 If the severity of the student's behavior warrants, an interim suspension (as outlined in the Student Code of Conduct) will be enacted and an evaluation by a mental health or medical professional may be required.
 The Dean of the Faculty will notify the student in writing within two days of the decision.
-A formal letter, specifying the decision and any contingencies, will be sent to the student's parent(s)/legal guardian(s).
+A formal letter, specifying the decision and any contingencies, will be sent to the student's campus mailbox, residence hall room, and email.
+A copy of this letter will also be sent to the student's parent(s)/legal guardian(s).